Nephrolithiasis - Kidney Stones – Quick Consult

 • Family history of stones may help suggest the diagnosis.

-• Evaluation for the underlying cause of calculus formation may be performed as an outpatient; this may include consultations with a urologist and/or nephrologist, and includes a stone analysis.
+• Evaluation for the underlying cause of calculus formation may be performed as an outpatient; this may include consultation with a urologist and/or nephrologist and includes a stone analysis.

 • If the patient has fever, consider stone complicated by infection, an indication for admission.